FerGM1305/FerGM1305/README.md

 I am a versatile person.
 I have good knowledge in programming languajes like Java or Python.

-I’m currently working on Tecnológico de Monterrey as a Web Developer Specifically as Backend Developer in python and despite of my current position I’m currently learning backend Technologies like Java Spring/Spring boot and .NET Core
+I’m currently working on INETUM, with BBVA as a Java/APX Developer

 PROJECTS